aicompsyslab/CINF135/README.md

 6. Run the setup script (The script will download required libraries, remove unnecessary software and setup the camera):
     > sudo sh setup.sh

+7. Install Gparted and fix disk space:
+    > sudo apt install gparted
+    > sudo gparted

-7. Open a web browser and go to 'localhost:8888/lab'
+8. Open a web browser and go to 'localhost:8888/lab'

-8. Find the CINF135 directory from the left menu.
+9. Find the CINF135 directory from the left menu.

-9. Open setup.ipynb and click run all.
+10. Open setup.ipynb and click run all.